yasmineelsheikh/6d/README.md

 - The `ares/notebooks` directory contains a few notebooks for visualization; one for VLM results and the other for annotation results.
 - The `ares/scripts` directory provides the top-level entrypoint for interacting with data in ARES, including the main ingestion pipeline.
 Other scripts include:
     - `ares/scripts/db_updaters/`: scripts for amending the `AnnotationDatabase` and `StrucutredDatabase`
-    - `ares/scripts/annotating`: scripts for running annotations for grounding, in-context-learning, Embodied Chain of Thought, success criteria, and more.
+    - `ares/scripts/annotating`: scripts for running annotations for in-context-learning, Embodied Chain of Thought, success criteria, and more, including the Modal-based grounding and detection scripts.
     - `ares/scripts/self_heal.py`: a tool for automatically syncing the `StructuredDatabase` with the `AnnotationDatabase` and `EmbeddingDatabase`.
 This means that there should never be ingested rollouts without annotations or embeddings.
 - In order to provide robust error tracking during annotation, we provide a `ResultTracker` object that can be used to track the results of an annotation.
 This is useful for providing feedback on the status of an annotation job, as well as for providing a record of the annotation.
 See `ares/annotating/annotating_base.py` for more details.
 - Normalization in ARES is dependent on the entire dataset being collected ahead of time.
 However, in practice, we often want to normalize data on-the-fly.
 To enable this, we provide the `NormalizationTracker` object to perform batch or online normalization.
 See `ares/databases/embedding_database.py` for more details.